 You may also be interested in our procedure for Supplier Quality Management (SYS-011).
 That procedure includes the following documents:

 - Supplier Nonconformity Report (SNCR) Register (LST-004)

 VIEW OUR PROCEDURES – CLICK HERE OR IMAGE BELOW:

 About Your Instructor

 Rob Packard is a regulatory consultant with 30 years of experience in the medical device, pharmaceutical, and biotechnology industries.
 He is a graduate of UConn in Chemical Engineering.
 Robert was a senior manager at several medical device companies—including President/CEO of a laparoscopic imaging company.
-His Quality Management System expertise covers all aspects of developing, training, implementing, and maintaining ISO 13485 and ISO 14971 certification.
-From 2009-2012, he was a lead auditor and instructor for one of the largest Notified Bodies.
-Robert’s specialty is regulatory submissions for high-risk medical devices, such as implants and drug/device combination products for CE marking applications, Canadian medical device applications and 510(k) submissions.
+His Quality Management System expertise covers all aspects of developing, training, implementing, and maintaining ISO 13485 and ISO 14971 certifications.
+From 2009 to 2012, he was a lead auditor and instructor for one of the largest Notified Bodies.
+Robert’s specialty is regulatory submissions for high-risk medical devices, such as implants and drug/device combination products for CE marking applications, Canadian medical device applications, and 510(k) submissions.
 The most favorite part of his job is training others.
 Specialties: CE Marking, Canadian Medical Device Applications, Post-Marketing Activities, Supplier Quality, CAPA, Risk Management, Auditing, Sterilization Validation, Lean Manufacturing, Silicone Chemistry, Extrusion, Bioprocess Engineering, and Strategy.
-He can be reached via phone 802.258.1881 or email.
-You can also follow him on Google+, LinkedIn or Twitter.
+He can be reached via phone at 802.258.1881 or email.
+You can also follow him on Google+, LinkedIn, or Twitter.